Astro-Morgan/DESI-Flow-1/README.md

 # DESI-Flow

-Reference implementation of a multi-stage machine-learning pipeline for spectroscopic redshift estimation on DESI/SDSS spectra.
+Reference implementation of a multi-stage machine-learning pipeline for spectroscopic redshift estimation on DESI spectra.
 The pipeline distills a large multimodal foundation model (AION-1) into progressively lighter, deployable models, ending in full redshift posteriors with out-of-distribution detection -- and a photometry-only branch for objects without spectra.

+Model weights available at https://huggingface.co/AndyMorgan-NOIRLab/DESI-Flow-1

 This repository is published as a code reference, not an installable package.
 Paths in the training scripts and notebook are placeholders (marked